quickemu-project/quickemu/README.md

 external USB storage.

 Quickemu is opinionated and will attempt to *"do the right thing"* rather than expose rich configuration options.
-Quickemu is a frontend to the fully accelerated [qemu-virgil](https://snapcraft.io/qemu-virgil).
+Quickemu is a frontend to [QEMU](https://www.qemu.org/).
 See the video where I explain some of my motivations for creating this script.

 We have a Discord for this project: [![Discord](https://img.shields.io/discord/712850672223125565?color=0C306A&label=WimpysWorld%20Discord&logo=Discord&logoColor=ffffff&style=flat-square)](https://discord.gg/sNmz3uw)